-The 6 Best Places to Visit in Delhi
+Backpacking Delhi: The 6 Best Places to Visit

-India’s capital, Delhi, is a fascinating place to explore.
-There is so much to see here that it can be hard to narrow it down to the best places to visit in Delhi.
+India’s capital, Delhi, is a fascinating place to explore and is the start of many India backpacking trips.
+There is so much to see when backpacking Delhi that it can be hard to narrow it down to the best places to visit in Delhi.
 The metropolis is a chaotic tapestry, littered with the ancient relics of lost empires, medieval fortifications, Mughal mausoleums, bustling bazaars, colonial-era town planning as well as the new offices and mega malls of modern India.

 Pin Me 🙂

-If you’re on a smaller budget then you can hire a rickshaw for the day (haggle hard to begin with but it saves haggling for each individual ride) or use the modern, air conditioned Delhi metro.
-If you’re staying near Paraganj then using Ramakrishna Ashram Marg station is less hassle than going to the busy New Delhi Railway Metro Station.
+If you’re on a smaller backpacking budget then you can hire a rickshaw for the day (haggle hard to begin with but it saves haggling for each individual ride) or use the modern, air conditioned Delhi metro.
+If you’re staying near Paraganj (the most popular place for backpackers to stay in Delhi) then using Ramakrishna Ashram Marg station is less hassle than going to the busy New Delhi Railway Metro Station.

 But don’t leave without seeing these top 6 places to visit in Delhi: